-Notified and limited notified resource consents cost more, as Council Planning staff have to spend more time on your application.
-They also take longer, as your application has to be open for submission for at least 20 working days and then a hearing may be required before a decision can be made.
+Notified and limited notified resource consents cost more, as Council Planning staff must spend more time on your application.
+They also take longer to process, as your application has to be open for submission for at least 20 working days and then a hearing may be required before a decision can be made.

 The people most likely to be affected by your resource consent application are your neighbours.
-As it is likely you will continue to live next to them after you have completed the resource consent process, it is best if you can talk to them about your plans and get their written approval before you submit your application to Council.
+As it is likely you will continue to live next to them after you have completed the resource consent process, it is best if you can talk to them about your plans and obtain their written approval before you submit your application to Council.

-Have a think about what you are wanting to do, and how you would feel if your next-door neighbour or the person across the street was going to be the one doing it.
+Have a think about what you are wanting to do, and how you would feel if your next door neighbour or the person across the street was going to be the one doing it.

-Also have a think about whether you could change your plans so that they meet the rules of the Buller District Plan.
+Also have a think about whether you could change your plans so that they meet the permitted rules of the operative Buller District Plan.
 If you can, you may not need to get a resource consent.

-For more information on the resource consent process either call into Council's Westport office or phone (03) 788 9603 and ask to speak to the Duty Planner.
-Alternatively, email planning@bdc.govt.nz with your proposal and our Duty Planner will respond.
+For more information on the resource consent process, either phone (03) 788 9603 or email planning@bdc.govt.nz with your proposal and our Duty Planner will respond.